10 years to reach maturity

 Colocasia as a genus is one of three similar genera that originate from Malaysia.
+Its members can be deciduous or evergreen, tuberous-rooted perennials.
 It is often found growing along river banks and has a dormant period during the dry season in places like South Africa.
-You may identify species from this genus by their large, arrow-shaped leaves, they point downwards.
-In comparison, the related genus Alocasia features plants which have their leaves pointing upwards.
-Colocasia species may be used effectively as marginal plantings in ponds and lakes.
-They grow best in full sunlight and thrive in wet soil.
+Colocasia species have large, round or arrow-shaped leaves, often with conspicuous veins.
+Insignificant flowering spathes are rarely in cultivation.
+Colocasias can be used effectively as marginal plantings in ponds and lakes.
+They grow best out of full sunlight and thrive in wet soil.
+All parts poisonous if eaten uncooked, and leaves may irritate skin.

 Harvest fruit or seeds after flowering period and sow immediately as the seeds do not store very well.